Pandemipolitics sets out to explore key questions that Covid-19 and previous pandemics have presented to global politics past, present and future.

 And more immediately:

-- What does Covid-19 reveal about the subjects and objects of IR?
+- What does Covid-19 reveal about the subjects and objects of Politics and IR?

 - What role have power relations, both traditional and biopolitical, played in Covid-19’s spread and the global response(s)?